msillano/filters_dox/README.md

 - XSLTdoxFilter.sh (XSLTdoxFilter.bat) for XSLT/XSL stylesheets
 - RGXdoxFilter.sh (RGXdoxFilter.bat) for RGX (text files INI-like)

-Actual filters are .BAT (for Windows) or .SH (for linux) drivers that associate a java application, some parameters and the required auxiliary files (regexp or xslt) to perform the transformation of input file to a format processable by Doxygen.
+The actual filters are the .BAT (for Windows) or .SH (for linux) drivers that associate a java application, some parameters and the necessary auxiliary files (regexp or xslt) to perform the transformation of the input file into a format that can be processed by Doxygen.

 ### Implementation
 All filters are build using 3 main java basic filter (sources included):
-1. regexfilter.java, general purpose, it replace text using regular expressions.
+1. regexfilter.java, general purpose, it replace the input text using regular expressions.
-2. xmlfilter.java, general purpose, it transforms the XML input using a XSLT stylesheet.
+2. xmlfilter.java, general purpose, it transforms the input XML using a XSLT stylesheet.
 3. xslt2doxfilter.java special filter for XSLT file and Doxygen.

 For more informations you can download, unzip and navigate the doc/html.zip, starting from index.html.
 This is also a good example for see how filters4Doxygen works: because this project uses  JAVA, BAT, SH, RGX,  XML, XSL and XSLT files.